Skip to main content

 Existing users

-After you have defined a password policy, it will be enforced for all users of the team.
-If a user's password does not meet the new requirements, that user will not be able to enter the corresponding team.
-Upon logging in, they will see the following screen:
+Once the new password policy is defined, it will apply to all users in the team.
+If a user's password does not meet the new requirements, they will be unable to access the team.
+When they attempt to log in, they will see the following screen:

-After clicking the Change password button, the user will be brought to his/her personal profile and will be asked to change the currently set password.
-All password requirements according to the defined policy will be summed up in the top of the dialog box:
+Upon clicking the Change password button, the user will be directed to their personal profile and prompted to update their password.
+The dialog box will display all the password requirements according to the newly defined policy at the top:

-All users will also receive notification emails with a "change password" link:
+Additionally, all users will receive a notification email with a "change password" link.

-Admin who changes secure password configuration settings will be enforced to change the password on the next login.
-Otherwise, they will see a message prompting to change the password:
+Admins who update the secure password configuration settings will also be required to change their password at their next login.
+If they don’t, they will see a message prompting them to update their password:

-After changing the password to a proper one, the user will be able to continue working within the team.
+Once the password is updated to meet the policy, users will be able to continue working within the team.

 New users

-If a new user joins the team with the secure password configuration enabled, s/he will also be prompted to set the password according to the defined policies:
+New users joining the team with secure password configuration enabled will be prompted to set a password that meets the defined policies upon registration.

 Edge cases and more complex scenarios

-A user can belong to multiple teams, with each team potentially enforcing different password security levels.
-For instance, while some teams might require strong passwords, others may not.
-If a user's password fails to meet the requirements of certain teams, they will be restricted to working only within teams that don't demand secure passwords.
-To gain access to the more secure teams, the user will need to update their password accordingly.
+A user can belong to multiple teams, each with different password security levels.
+For instance, while some teams may enforce strong passwords, others might not.
+If a user’s password doesn’t meet the requirements of more secure teams, they will only have access to teams with less strict policies.
+To access the secure teams, the user will need to update their password.

-• Team A mandates that passwords must include both letters and numbers and be at least 10 characters long.
+• Team A requires passwords to have letters, numbers, and be at least 10 characters long.

-• Team B requires passwords to include letters, special symbols, and be at least 8 characters long.
+• Team B mandates passwords to have letters, special symbols, and be at least 8 characters long.

-If John's password includes letters, special symbols, and is 9 characters long, he will have access to Team B but not Team A. Conversely, if his password incorporates letters, special symbols, numbers, and spans 11 characters, he will be eligible to work with both teams.
+If John’s password has letters, special symbols, and is 9 characters long, he can access Team B but not Team A. However, if his password includes letters, special symbols, numbers, and is 11 characters long, he will meet the requirements for both teams.

-This constraint only affects existing users added to a team.
-It does not apply to new users not yet registered in our system.
+This constraint only affects users already registered in Lokalise.
+It does not apply to new users who have not yet registered in the system.

-Our advice is to invite individuals without a Lokalise account or to activate the password rotation feature within a team (Remember password history), ensuring all users' passwords are updated during the next cycle.
+Tip: Invite users without a Lokalise account or activate the password rotation feature (using Remember password history) to ensure all users update their passwords during the next cycle.

-Should you transfer a project into a team that enforces a password policy, from one that doesn’t, all associated contributors will need to update their passwords to align with the new requirements.
-This is because the move also entails transferring the project's contributors.
+If you transfer a project from a team without strict password policies to one that enforces them, all contributors will need to update their passwords to comply with the new team’s requirements.
+This is because project contributors are transferred along with the project itself.

 Did this answer your question?